dannymirxa/Pydantic_Langgraph_SQL_and_File_Reader_Agents/README.md

 ### Running the Application

-The `main.py` script contains examples of how to use the `MasterAgent`.
+The `main_langgraph.py` script contains examples of how to use the `MasterAgent` within a LangGraph setup.

 To run the examples: